Once my decree absolute was posted through the door; my divorce was official.

 Well, it was possible and it is possible and it’s never too late to make peace.
 This doesn’t mean we have to forget the things people do that have hurt us, but we can forgive them.
 We make that choice and we can choose kindness.
 Life is too short and too beautiful to stay angry, or to sit in the dark.

-Over the last two years we have slowly rebuilt our relationship and as parents (and friends) we are stronger than ever for our daughter.
+Over the last few years we have slowly rebuilt our relationship and as parents (and friends) we are stronger than ever for our daughter.
 It makes it so much easier for everyone.
 We speak on the phone most days, share her achievements, laugh at her funny moments and support each other in those tricky times too.
-My daughter has us both there when she needs us and when she wants us; her first day at school, at school plays, assemblies, parents evenings, on birthdays and at parties and well, just because…
+My daughter has us both there when she needs us, and when she wants us; her first day at school, at school plays, assemblies, parents evenings, on birthdays and at parties and well, just because…

 Because she wants us both to see her ride her bike, because she wants us both to push her on the swing and because she wants us both to read her a story.